HerryTech/Excel-Analysis-Projects/Streaming_Content_Analytics/README.md

-# Streaming Content Strategy Analysis
+# Streaming Content Strategy Analysis Using Netflix Historical Data as an Industry Proxy

 ## Project Overview